 HealthCert recommends completion of all requirements at your convenience within nine months of the commencement of the course.

-Upon successful completion of the exam, course participants will receive the Professional Diploma of Women's Health.
+Upon successful completion of the exam, course participants will receive the Professional Diploma of Women's Health and the below points.

 This professional certificate: